 The parable of the Good Samaritan (Luke 10: 25-37) has much to tell us about how to do God’s Will.
 First, we must love God whole heartedly.
-Love of God should propel us to act lovingly toward ourselves and our neighbors.
+Love of God should propel us to act lovingly toward our neighbors.

 The Catholic Family Center serves the needy of the greater Rochester area (of which we are a part).